xbmc/Kore/README.md

 GitHub repository for the [Kore][1] Android app.

-Kore is a simple and easy to use Kodi/XBMC remote.
+Kore is a simple and easy to use [Kodi][5] remote.

 Building
 ---------

-Git pull should get you almost everything you need, as long as you have a working [Android build system][4]
+Git pull should get you everything you need, as long as you have a working [Android build system][4]

 Credits
 -------

-[Team Kodi][5] for making an awesome media center.

 **Libraries used**
 - [Jackson](https://github.com/FasterXML/jackson)